kubeflow/website/content/en/docs/distributions/gke/deploy/overview.md

 ### Deployment Structure

-As a high level overview, you need to create one management cluster which allows you to manage Google Cloud resources via [Config Connector](https://cloud.google.com/config-connector/docs/overview).
+As a high level overview, you need to create one Management cluster which allows you to manage Google Cloud resources via [Config Connector](https://cloud.google.com/config-connector/docs/overview).
 Management cluster can create, manage and delete multiple Kubeflow clusters, while being independent from Kubeflow clusters' activities.
 Below is a simplified view of deployment structure.
+Note that Management cluster can live in a different Google Cloud project from Kubeflow clusters, admin should assign owner permission to Management cluster's service account.
+It will be explained in detail during Deployment steps.

   <img src="/docs/images/gke/full-deployment-structure.png"
     alt="Full Kubeflow deployment structure"